byui-cse/cse450-course/source/module-03/discussion.md

 <div class="dialogue">
 	<img src="{{URLROOT}}/shared/img/william.jpg">
 	<h5>William, the VP of Finance asks:</h5>
-	<blockquote><p>Our insurance division is particularly interested in making sure our investment portfolio avoids certain — uh — less savory property types.</p><p>Is there a way we can easily identify properties in low income areas and have the model lower those estimates to protect our investors' interests?</p></blockquote>
+	<blockquote><p>Our insurance customers are particularly interested in making sure that homes in… unsavory neighborhoods, aren't estimated high.</p>
+<p>Is there a way we can easily identify properties in low income areas and have the model lower those estimates to protect our insurance customers' interests?
+</p></blockquote>
 </div>

 Based on your initial analysis of the data, your team feels:

-1. We have the necessary data in the correct form to answer this question.
-2. The data we have cannot answer that question, we need to collect more data.
-3. We could use the data we have, but we'll have to normalize some of the features, and/or encode some of them differently.
+1. We can lower the predicted price for specific neighborhoods before training the model.
+2. We can add average income or other demographic information for the area as features.
+3. For specific zip codes we could add a step to our pipeline that reduces the predicted price by a specific percentage prior to outputting the final price result to ensure the properties aren’t being overvalued.
-4. Answering this question would be a violation of ethics and/or privacy laws.
+4. Taking this kind of action would be a violation of federal laws and/or ethics.

 ### Data Analysis